anthezium/CS510-Advanced-Topics-in-Concurrency/Assignment_1/README.md

 ... }` instead of `while(x) { ... }`, and if we were loading `x` into a local
 variable `y`, we would write `y = CMM_LOAD_SHARED(x)`.

-Note that storing a uint64_t with _CMM_STORE_SHARED() is atomic on x86_64.
+Note that storing an aligned uint64_t with _CMM_STORE_SHARED() is atomic on x86_64.
 It doesn't prevent accesses that would normally be reordered across a store (only subsequent loads on x86_64) from being reordered across it at runtime, but if you don't care about that, you can safely use this macro to unconditionally and atomically update a word that other threads may access.

 ## Building Spinlocks